emiliamazzo/WARPP/README.md

 ## Overview

 This repository contains the code and data for our paper, accepted at the 2025 ICML Workshop on Multi-Agent Systems in the Era of Foundation Models.
+Here is the link to the paper: https://www.arxiv.org/abs/2507.19543.
 We introduce a **Personalization Agent** that dynamically customizes workflows and tool selection for each user, prior to fulfillment, enabling adaptive and context-aware automation across multiple domains.

 ## Architecture